dineshvkumarv/DevOps-project/README.md

   app-network:
     driver: bridge
 3. Database Setup
-You have two options here for setting up the database:
+Choose one of the following options:

 Option 1: Install MongoDB directly on the Ubuntu VM.

 4. CI/CD Pipeline Configuration
-The CI/CD pipeline is handled by GitHub Actions.
-The workflow (defined in deploy.yml) automates these steps:
+The GitHub Actions workflow (deploy.yml) automates the following steps:

-Builds Docker images for both the frontend and backend.
+Build Docker images for the frontend and backend.

-Pushes the images to Docker Hub.
+Push the images to Docker Hub.

-Deploys the latest version of the application to the Ubuntu VM by pulling the updated images and restarting the containers.
+Deploy the application on the Ubuntu VM by pulling the latest images and restarting containers.

 5. Nginx Reverse Proxy Setup
-Nginx will route traffic to the frontend and backend services.
-Follow these steps to set it up:
+Set up Nginx to route traffic to the frontend and backend services:

-Install Nginx on your Ubuntu VM: bash
+Install Nginx on the Ubuntu VM: bash
 Copy
 Edit